 Even if you don’t live in a large city, there is still a steep surface that you can use for running.
-You can achieve a similar result by running up and downstairs, instead of climbing a hill.
+You can achieve a similar result by running up and down stairs instead of climbing a hill.

 You can forget the long-distance slow running if your goal is to make a bubble butt.
 You are permitted to run slow, but only for warming up or rest.
 As many sprints as you can fit into your training as possible.
-You can increase your muscle flexibility and volume by running fast but in short intervals.
+You can increase your muscle flexibility and volume by running fast but at short intervals.

-Running with more body weight can make your results even better.
+Running with more body weight loss can make your results even better.
 You’ll burn more calories and promote faster muscle growth.
 This will increase resistance and effort.
-As with weightlifting, the more weight you lift, the bigger and stronger your muscles will become.
+As with weightlifting, the more weight loss you lift, the bigger and stronger your muscles will become.